By Nicholas J. Walz, USTA.com

 He had never played until a decade ago, looking for a new sporting experience to stay sharp.
 An avid cyclist and skier in addition to his play on the court, the 52-year-old surgical technician by day found that tennis was something that he and wife, Sheri, could enjoy together during evenings and weekends after their children moved out of the house.

 “I’ve always looked for the right sport to get good exercise, but I’ll also say that part of getting into tennis was a way to get past the kids leaving the nest,” said Aronson, referring to daughter Kristina, 25, and son Jeff, 23, who now plays himself to keep up with his improving parents.

-Bringing his family closer and broadening his horizons, Aronson is thankful he decided to pick up a racquet.
+Having brought his family closer together and having gained a new one in USTA League play, Aronson is thankful he decided to pick up a racquet.

 “For me, to start up two years ago and be part of this sort of competition, I don’t know where else you can find that,” he added.
 “It gets the blood flowing.
 Just an unbelievably unique event and program.

 “I could see myself doing this for 20 or 25 more years, easily.”